Apacher122/ApacheR122/README.md

 ## Veteran, SWE, Tech Nerd
 Served for 6 years as a knuckle-dragging infantryman and deployed from 2018-2019.
 Ended up going to Columbia University to get my CS degree.
 Now I'm a software engineer.
 I basically speedran human evolution from the Paleolithic period to modern times.

+I mainly use github to help me work on my personal tools/projects that I use for my day-to-day life.
+If you're curious, feel free to browse my repos.